Transport of U.S. Capitol Christmas Tree has begun - TheTrucker.com

 System Transport, the official designated tour carrier, is using its new T680 Next Gen equipped with a 76-inch mid-roof sleeper to carry the special tree.

 The community celebrations take place from Oct.
 29 – Nov.
-16 throughout California and across the U.S. and culminate with the official tree lighting on the West Lawn in early December.
+16 throughout California and across the U.S., culminating with the official tree lighting on the West Lawn in early December.
 Smaller companion trees also will be provided to decorate offices inside of the U.S. Capitol building and other sites throughout Washington, D.C., along with 15,000 handmade ornaments created by Californians.

 Below is the 2021 U.S. Capitol Christmas Tree Tour public schedule: